Why is Turkey complicating the accession of Sweden and Finland to NATO?

 With Sweden in their sights, Turkish critics focus on the attitude of both countries on the issue of Kurdish groups.
 Mainly about the Kurdistan Workers’ Party (PKK), and also Kurdish armed movements in Syria fought by Turkey.

-Described as a “terrorist organization” by Turkey, the PKK is also considered that way by the United States and the European Union, including Sweden and Finland.
+Described as a “terrorist organization” by Turkey, the PKK is also considered so by the United States and the European Union, Sweden and Finland included.

 But Sweden’s anti-terrorism laws are not as extensive as in Turkey, stresses Paul Levin, director of the Institute for Turkish Studies at Stockholm University.